plutinosoft/Platinum/README.md

 > ndk-build NDK_DEBUG=0
 ```

-This will create the .so & jar file @ Source/Platform/Android/modules/platinum/bin/platinum.jar
+This will create the libplatinum-jni.so files under the Source/Platform/Android/module/platinum/libs folder.
-You can then import eclipse Android .project located @ Source/Platform/Android/modules/platinum/ inside your project.
+You can then import eclipse Android .project located @ Source/Platform/Android/modules/platinum to create the jar file @ Source/Platform/Android/modules/platinum/bin/platinum.jar

 To Test the Platinum jni layer, import into eclipse both Android projects located @ Source/Platform/Android/samples/sample-upnp & Source/Platform/Android/modules/platinum.

-If the library must be build without crypto or ssl, you can pass an extra parameter
+* If you wish to build the android shred library without crypto or ssl, you can build it by passing an extra parameter as follows:
 ```
 > ndk-build NDK_DEBUG=0 NPT_CONFIG_NO_CRYPTO=1
 ```